 Ever wonder why fruit smoothies are even better when you include plant milks and seeds?
 If you think about it, a simple smoothie can be a powerhouse of positive nutrition in a single glass.

-Bananas – A smoothie staple!
-Bananas also have fantastic levels of fiber, potassium, and vitamin B6.
+A smoothie staple!
+Bananas help create a sweet, rich, thick, creamy, milkshake-like consistency in any smoothie.
+They also have fantastic levels of fiber, potassium, and vitamin B6.
 This is the ingredient that makes your smoothie s-m-o-o-t-h.

 Although smoothies are usually a solitary snack or single breakfast, you might be wanting to add a little something extra.
 Here are some suggestions for your Strawberries ‘n’ Cream Smoothie: